DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 ## Can I get an adviser?

-To sign up, you’ll need to have or be in your final year of studying for a bachelor's degree with honours, grade 2:2 or higher (or an equivalent).
+To sign up you’ll need to have, or be in your final year of studying for, a bachelor's degree with honours.
+This needs to be a grade 2:2 or higher (or an equivalent).

 If you're already a qualified teacher, you'll need English qualified teacher status (QTS) and want to teach a secondary subject.

-If you got your qualifications outside the UK, <a href="tel:08003892500">call us on 0800 389 2500 to check if you're eligible</a>.
+If you got your qualifications outside the UK, <a href="tel:08003892500">call us on 0800 389 2500 to check if you're eligible for an adviser</a>.

 $get-a-tta$